Finite and infinitesimal flexibility of semidiscrete surfaces: Finite and infinitesimal flexibility of 2-ribbon surfaces

 In this section we describe flexions of 2-ribbon surfaces.
 Such surfaces are defined by three curves $f_0$, $f_1$, and $f_2$.
-Our main goal here is to prove under some natural genericity assumptions that any 2-ribbon surface is flexible and has one degree of freedom.
-Our first point is to describe the system of differential equations (System~A) that determines infinitesimal flexions corresponding to finite flexions and find solutions to this system (see Subsections~1.1 and~1.2).
-Further via solutions of System~A we define the variational operator of infinitesimal flexion ${\mathcal V}$ (in Subsection~1.3).
-Finally, to show finite flexibility of 2-ribbon surfaces we study Lipschitz properties for ${\mathcal V}$ (in Subsection~1.4).
+Our main goal here is to prove under some natural genericity assumptions that every 2-ribbon surface is infinitesimally and finitely flexible and has one degree of infinitesimal and finite flexibility.
+Our first point is to describe the system of differential equations (System~A) that determines infinitesimal flexions corresponding to finite flexions and find solutions to this system (see Subsections~\ref{inf_flex_subs}).
+We use it to derive finite flexibility in Theorem~\ref{1-d-inf} (also in Subsections~\ref{inf_flex_subs}).
+Further via solutions of System~A we define the variational operators of infinitesimal flexion ${\mathcal V}^{\pm}$ (in Subsection~\ref{var}).
+Finally, to show finite flexibility of 2-ribbon surfaces we study Lipschitz properties for ${\mathcal V}^{\pm}$ and prove flexibility Theorem~\ref{2-ribbon flex} (in Subsection~\ref{finit2r}).